-TOKI aims to reach 500,000 housing units
+TOKI has reached 500,000 housing units

-Since TOKİ began work in 1984, approximately 433,000 housing units and an impressive variety of social and economic facilities such as hospitals and schools have been built.
-Of these, 313,000 housing units have been completed while the construction of the remaining 120,000 units is going on.
-These numbers are particularly impressive when compared to the 43,145 housing units built by TOKI in 17 years between 1984 and 2001.
+Since TOKİ began work in 1984, 500,000 housing units and an impressive variety of social and economic facilities such as hospitals and schools have been built.
+This number is particularly impressive when compared to the 43,145 housing units built by TOKİ in 17 years between 1984 and 2001.
 Just as important are the positive financial figures.
 With a business structure closely modeled after a company in the private sector, TOKİ is a government administration uniquely positioned to reduce bureaucratic red tape and maximize efficiency.
-The end result is that the Administration has built a growing, solid foundation of inflation-adjusted longterm receivables: over 90% of its operating revenue is derived from the proceeds of sales.
+The end result is that the Administration has built a growing, solid foundation of inflation-adjusted long-term receivables: Over 90% of its operating revenue is derived from the proceeds of sales.
 With the pieces in place to make the whole greater than the sum of its parts, TOKİ is prepared for more hard work ahead.
 The critical shortage of modern housing in Turkey today makes the imperative clear: citizens from all walks of life are anxiously awaiting the housing, infrastructure and social facilities that TOKİ provides.